shawnc722/pywidgets/README.md

 This project can be used as-is via `python -m pywidgets` or `python3 -m pywidgets`, customized using existing widgets and data sources, and/or extended with new widgets and data sources.
 The `pywidgets.sample_data` module provides some data sources to get you started - to see which ones and their current values, run it in your console with: `python -m pywidgets.sample_data`
 Once you've chosen a data source to use - for example let's go with `overall usage` from the `cpu cmds` section - we just need to use the titles and name to find it in `sample_data`'s `all_cmds` dict.
-For our example, that means we want `sample_data.all_cmds['cmd cmds']['overall usage']`, which returns a [PyCmd](todo) corresponding to the current total CPU usage of the system.
+For our example, that means we want `sample_data.all_cmds['cmd cmds']['overall usage']`, which returns a [PyCmd](https://github.com/shawnc722/pywidgets/wiki/Data-Formatting#pycmdsbashcmds) corresponding to the current total CPU usage of the system.
 If you have a data source that isn't in `sample_data`, all you need to do is make it into a callable.
-If it's coming from a python import it probably already is, ie the `datetime.now()` function from the datetime package, and if it's from your terminal you only need to make a [BashCmd](todo).
+If it's coming from a python import it probably already is, ie the `datetime.now()` function from the datetime package, and if it's from your terminal you only need to make a [BashCmd](https://github.com/shawnc722/pywidgets/wiki/Data-Formatting#pycmdsbashcmds).

 With a data source chosen, the next step is to pick (or create) a widget to display it.
-Example images and further detail for each widget is available in the [widgets](todo) page (TODO).
+Example images and further detail for each widget is available in the [widgets](https://github.com/shawnc722/pywidgets/wiki/Widgets) page.

 ## Reference

-* [widgets](todo) - Sample images and documentation for individual widgets
+* [widgets](https://github.com/shawnc722/pywidgets/wiki/Widgets) - Sample images and documentation for individual widgets
-* [format functions](todo) - info on PyCmds, JITstrings, and BashCmds
+* [data formatting](https://github.com/shawnc722/pywidgets/wiki/Data-Formatting) - info on PyCmds, JITstrings, and BashCmds
 * [tutorial]('custom widget tutorial'/tutorial.md) - a walkthrough for creating a custom analogue clock widget

 ## Motivation